 Tuberculosis screening: Your questions answered

 Tuberculosis (TB) is an infectious disease caused by exposure to bacteria called Mycobacterium tuberculosis, and it is estimated that nearly 25% of the world’s population has been infected with TB bacteria.
-While most people with a TB infection will not get sick, it’s important to know the symptoms, risk factors, and testing options available so you can be proactive about your health.
+While cases of TB have declined over the past few decades, recent reports from the Centers for Disease Control and Prevention (CDC) show that TB rates have been increasing in the U.S. since 2020.
+As infection rates of TB continue to rise, it’s important to know the symptoms, risk factors and testing options available so you can be proactive about your health.

-Whether you work in a high-risk setting for TB exposure, need to provide evidence of a negative TB test for travel or work, or simply want to know more about your risk, you may have questions.
+Whether you work in a high-risk setting for TB exposure, need to provide evidence of a negative TB test for travel or work, or simply want to know more about your risk, you may have questions about the disease.
 Here are answers to six common TB questions.

 Not everyone with TB bacteria in their bodies will get sick or experience symptoms.
 The appearance of symptoms depends on whether the infection is latent or active.